 - Hakata Gion Yamakasa Festival: one of the most interesting festivals in Japan where you can observe parades and processions.
 It takes place in the first week of July.

-What to do and see in Hiroshima in 1 day?
-5 essentials of Hiroshima
+What to See and Do in Hiroshima in 1 Day?
+5 Essentials of Hiroshima

 - Peace Memorial Park: park built to remind the world of what happens when an atomic bomb is dropped.
-It is worth visiting the Peace Memorial Museum and the Atomic Bomb Dome.
+It is worth visiting the Atomic Bomb Dome, the whole Peace Memorial Park, and the Peace Memorial Museum.

 - Hondori Street: pedestrian passage with various shops and restaurants.